Siamese Natural Language Tracker: Tracking by Natural Language Descriptions with Siamese Trackers: Conclusion and Future Work

-We present a novel NL-RPN which performs tracking by consuming video sequence and an NL description of the target.
-Together with the proposed MMM for tracking, our tracker enjoys better robustness than other visual object trackers.
-Experiments on challenging datasets demonstrate that our tracker is better at handling occlusions and recovering from lost of targets than other state-of-the-art trackers and prior attempts on NL tracking.
+We present a novel Siamese Natural Language Tracker (SNLT) and Siamese Natural Language Region Proposal Network (SNL-RPN), which can track a target in a video given an NL description of the target.
+With the Dynamic Aggregation Module between vision and language modalities, our approach enjoys better robustness than other visual object trackers.
+Experiments on challenging datasets demonstrate that the SNLT outperforms its backbone trackers by a large margin.
+Our SNLT and SNL-RPN are generally applicable to all Siamese trackers.
+Thus, we expect they will be useful in enhancing future Siamese trackers in pursuit of state-of-the-art.